gderosa/timeq/BUILD.md

 ### Speed-up (development, optional)

-Add `-nobibtex opt/dev.tex` if no bibliography needs to be created/updated.

-Also, this creates large PDF output file.
+Add argument ` opt/dev.tex`.
+This creates large PDF output file but save time on compression.

-Not suitable for sharing or first execution.
+Not suitable for sharing.

+In following execution (if no bibiliography changes), add also ` -nobibtex`.

 Example:
 ```
+latexmk opt/dev.tex
 latexmk -pvc -nobibtex opt/dev.tex
 ```